DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 ## Chapter 20: Sovereign Life - Daily Practices

-#### Chapter 20: The Sovereign Life - Daily Practices for a Programmed World

 *"The most radical thing you can do is live consciously in an unconscious world."*

 After developing internal sovereignty and learning the principles of community building, I faced the daily challenge: How do you actually live these principles in a world designed to extract value from your attention, energy, and resources?